j-hive/morphfits/README.md

 Only the input root is required to run the program.
 The other directories are assumed to be sibling directories of the input root.

+*This step is mandatory for GALFIT.*

+[Download the GALFIT binary corresponding to your system](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html), and move it to a known location, recommended to be `morphfits_root/galfit`.

+This is
-**This step is mandatory for GALFIT.** [Download the GALFIT binary corresponding to your system](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html), and move it to the location of your choosing.
-MorphFITS recommends under the parent directory of the input root, where any configuration YAML file can reside as well, as follows.
+under the parent directory of the input root, where any configuration YAML file can reside as well, as follows.
 ```
 ./
 └── morphfits_root/